cyberwahid01/2.1-Virtual-Machine-Setup/README.md

 </p>

 <h1>Microsoft Azure Compute and Networking 🪟 - Setting Up Virtual Machines</h1>
-This section outlines the process of setting up Virtual Machines in Azure in preparation for Compute and Networking<br />
+This section outlines the process of setting up Virtual Machines in Azure in preparation for Compute and Networking<br /> (Link Back to Main Project Contents Page is at the Bottom of this Repo)

 <h2>Environments and Technologies Used</h2>